wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.4.0 =
+* Add option for enquiry to email themselves a copy of the message
-= 4.3.4 =
+* Update to Polish translation thanks to Radosław “Robaczek” Rak = 4.3.4 =
 * Added the wordpress page of contact form to the email
 * Removed link in main contact form view